Journal of Innovative Agriculture, Volume 9, Issue 1 : 1-5 . Doi : 10.37446/jinagri/rsn/9.1.2022.1-5

 Afolabi, F., & Afolabi, O. J. (2013).
 Phytochemical Constituents of some medicinal plants in South West, Nigeria.
 IOSR Journal of Applied Chemistry4(1), 76-78.

-Ijaiya, I., Arzika, S. & Abdulkadir M. (2014) Extraction and Phytochemical Screening of the Root and Leave of Annona senegalesis (Wild Custad Apple).
-Academic Journal of Interdisciplinary Studies, 3(7), 9–15.
+Ijaiya, I. S., Arzika, S., & Abdulkadir, M. (2014).
+Extraction and phytochemical screening of the root and leave of Annona Senegalesis (Wild Custad Apple).
+Academic Journal of Interdisciplinary Studies3(7), 9-15.

-Zhu, H., Jia, Z. & Zhou, K. (1996).
-Cruciferous dithiolethione-mediated coordinatedinduction of total cellular and mitochondrial antioxidants and phase 2 enzymes in human primary cardiomyocytes: cytoprotection against oxidative/electr.
-Exp Biol Med (Maywood).
+Zhu, H., Jia, Z., Zhou, K., Misra, H. P., Santo, A., Gabrielson, K. L., & Li, Y. (2009).
+Cruciferous dithiolethione-mediated coordinated induction of total cellular and mitochondrial antioxidants and phase 2 enzymes in human primary cardiomyocytes: cytoprotection against oxidative/electrophilic stress and doxorubicin toxicity.
+Experimental Biology and Medicine234(4), 418-429.